310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% endbubble %}

 {% bubble Keito v2 %}
-… Did you really think I didn’t know a single thing?
+…Did you really think I didn’t know a single thing?

 Did you really think I was *that* stupid?
 You must think so lightly of me, it honestly makes me sad… Hmm, Kanzaki?